GIXLabs/TECHIN516/lab1/README.md

 **Q:** Can I use WSL2 insteaf of dual-booting?
 **A:** There are mixed reviews online about how well ROS2 works on WSL.
 You can try, but WSL unique issues will not be supported in this class.

+**Q:** Something went wrong inside the container and now I can't use ROS, what do I do?
+**A:** If your container isn't working, you can always rebuilt by opening the `turtlebot_ws` folder outside of the container and selecting:
+"Dev Container: Rebuild and Reopen in Container" from VS Code's command pallet (accessed with Control-Shift-P).
+Your ROS workspace will be saved because that folder is shared between the host machine and the container.
+**All other files will be deleted!**
+Make sure you backup anything you'll need later by moving the files to the shared workspace folder.

+**Q:** When I build the container I get an error about GPUs, what do I do?
+**A:** If your computer doesn't have a GPU, remove the line `"--gpus", "all",` from the `decontainer.json` file.

+**Q:** When I build the container, it seems to load forever, the last line says "Container started", how do I make it work?
+**A:** Press the bottom left corner of VS Code and select "Close Remote Conncetion".
+Then under the "Recent" choices, select "turtlebot4_ws [Dev Container]".

 ## Resources